kumina/kubi_ecs_logger/README.md

 from kubi_ecs_logger import Logger, Severity

 # Set some defaults in the start of your app
+# If in development mode the lib will output formatted json.
 Logger().dev = True
+# The minimum level of severity for outputing.
+E.g. If set to INFO then DEBUG logs will not
+# be printed to standard out
 Logger().severity_output_level = Severity.INFO
+# Set default key/value pairs for the different classes that will always be appended before final output
 Logger().defaults = {
     "event": {
         "test": "test value"